tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 You try to get to understand Japanese perfectly before concerning with trying to produce Japanese yourself.

+## It's free

+It is important to be mindful of your finances when learning a foreign language.
+I learned Japanese without spending any money, and I encourage you to do so too.
+Everything you need to master Japanese can be found here and online.
+There is no limit to the amount of media and books you can absorb.
+With torrents, you can find any anime, drama, or manga ever made.
+The internet provides an unlimited number of resources for Japanese media.
+Additionally, you can easily access dictionaries, grammar guides, and software to facilitate your language learning.

 ## Technology

 We use a variety of